-Cyber bullying is bullying and harassment through email, instant messaging, text messages, blogs, websites and mobile phones.
+Cyber bullying is bullying and harassment through email, instant messaging, text messages, social media, blogs, websites and mobile phones.
 It is also called electronic bullying, SMS bullying, mobile bullying, online bullying and internet bullying.
 Cyber bullying causes distress and is wrong!
 We have listed some ways to protect yourself.

-If you receive a nasty email it is best not to reply.
-If they do not stop tell your foster carer, they may be able to contact the service provider.
-If a situation repeats itself or is serious and is worrying you, save and print off the emails.
+If you receive a nasty message it is best not to reply.
+If they do not stop tell your foster carer, they may be able to contact someone who can help.
+If the nasty messages continue or its serious worrying you, show your foster carer and screen shot or save and print off the message.
 They will provide evidence in case your foster carer needs to take action.

-Do not give out personal information in chatrooms or through any instant messenger.
+Do not give out personal information on social media, in chatrooms or through any instant messenger.
 Do not respond to abusive messages - ignore them or log off.
 Always think about what you write and how you write it.

 Do not reply to any text or video messages that are rude or nasty.
-The mobile service provider (e.g. orange, O2) will have a number that you can call to report abusive messaging.
-Take a look on their website.
-Be careful who you give your number to and don't leave your mobile lying around.

 Using the internet for chatrooms, forums and peer-to-peer networks can be great fun, a place to meet new and interesting people and share ideas and information.
 But you need to be very careful about who you chat to and what information you give out.